 Place your pans in a cool, dry place.
 It is wise to add paper towels to separate cookware from lids.
 The air flow will keep the pans from souring.

-Beat the Rust
+How to Beat the Rust on Cast Iron

 Unfortunately, cast can sometimes be forgotten in the pantry for long periods of time.
 The result is rust.
 Rubbing with steel wool will loosen most rust.
 For tough jobs, use an air or sand blaster.